 accommodation in both North Wales and Scotland there are a variety of places

 to stay, to suit all budgets and tastes.
-In most instances (providing your accommodation is not too far out of the way) you can be picked
+A list of accommodation options is available, from where you can be picked

 insurance it is strongly recommended